CompuCell3D/PythonScriptingManual/docs/chemotaxis_plugin.rst

     …

-In the above excerpt from the CC3DML configuration file we see that cells of type ``Macrophage`` will chemotax in response to ``ATTR`` gradient.
+In the above excerpt from the CC3DML configuration file, we see that cells of type ``Macrophage`` will chemotax in response to ``ATTR`` gradient.

-Using Python scripting we can modify chemotaxis properties of individual cells as follows:
+Using Python scripting we can modify the chemotaxis properties of individual cells as follows: